awanmbandi/realworld-cicd-pipeline-project/README.md

             - Open Port `22` to eith your Network or Internet
     - Edvance Details:
         - IAM instance profile: `Select an EC2 Admin Role`
-            - NOTE: `If you do not have one, please go ahead and create before creating instance`
+            - NOTE: `If you do not have one, please go ahead and create before creating the instance`
             - NOTE: `If Not Yours Will Break`
         - User data:
         ```bash